 Ethan P. Davis, Jamie Allyson Lang, Matthew V.H.
 Noller, King & Spalding LLP

-2. Georgia federal district court denies motion to dismiss qui tamaction
+2. Georgia federal court grants in part and denies in part motion to dismiss qui tam action against telecommunications companies

 In the News: